 WHY ARE DEVILED EGGS CALLED DEVILED EGGS?

 Are deviled eggs evil?
 I have a friend who refers to them as “angeled eggs” to avoid consuming evilness, but I tend to stick with the traditional term because there is nothing negative about these babies.
-Deviled eggs have been around since the late 1700s (CRAZY) and since then the word “deviled” has referred to a recipe including eggs, mustard and a spicy ingredient.
+Deviled eggs have been around since the late 1700s (CRAZY) and since then the word “deviled” has referred to a recipe including eggs, mustard and a spicy ingredient, so there’s nothing sinister about them.
 Yum!

 DEVILED EGG VARIATIONS